grantjenks/python-sortedcontainers/docs/performance-scale.rst

 times larger and ten times slower than L3 cache.
 These ratios are approximate but illustrative of the slowdowns.

-Also important to consider is the memory access pattern.
+Also important is the memory access pattern.
 These advertised latencies are averages for random memory access.
 But there are two other patterns often seen in practice: sequential and data-dependent.

 Sequential memory access is faster than random due to its predictable nature.
 The speedup varies but about five times faster is a reasonable